-2) Further, the Subfund may invest up to one third of its net assets in fixed-income or floating-rate securities (including, but not limited to convertible bonds (with the exclusion of contingent convertible bonds), convertible notes and bonds with warrants) of public, private and semi-private issuers as well as in money market instruments as per paragraph h) of section 1) of Chapter 5, "Investment Restrictions", and/or in other liquid assets as per Chapter 3, "Investment Policy", including listed money market instruments, investments in the official foreign exchange market, callable deposits at credit institutions or other liquid instruments provided the term to maturity does not exceed twelve months.
+2) The Subfund may also hold ancillary liquid assets up to 20 % of the Subfund's assets in the conditions set out in Chapter 3, "Investment Policy".
+Further, the Subfund may invest up to one third of its net assets in fixed-income or floating-rate securities (including, but not limited to convertible bonds (with the exclusion of contingent convertible bonds), convertible notes and bonds with warrants) of public, private and semi-private issuers as well as in money market instruments as per paragraph h) of section 1) of Chapter 5, "Investment Restrictions", and/or in other liquid assets as per Chapter 3, "Investment Policy", including listed money market instruments, investments in the official foreign exchange market, time deposits at credit institutions or other liquid instruments provided the term to maturity does not exceed twelve months.